Jabberwocky (film)

 Jabberwocky is a 1977 British fantasy comedy film co-written and directed by Terry Gilliam.
 Jabberwocky stars Michael Palin as Dennis, a cooper's apprentice, who is forced through clumsy, often slapstick misfortunes to hunt a terrible dragon after the death of his father.
 The film's title is taken from the nonsense poem "Jabberwocky" from Lewis Carroll's Through the Looking-Glass (1871).

-The film is Gilliam's solo directorial debut, after he co-directed Monty Python and the Holy Grail with Terry Jones in 1975.
-The film received a mixed response from critics and audiences.
+Gilliam's solo directorial debut, following co-directing Monty Python and the Holy Grail with Terry Jones in 1975, the film received a mixed response from critics and audiences.

-Plot
+Plot summary

 In the depths of the Dark Ages, a carnivorous monster ravages the domains of King Bruno the Questionable.
-Life carries on as normal in isolated villages; in one of which, innocent young Dennis Cooper pursues a career as a cooper in his ailing father's workshop.
-Mr. Cooper, senior, despises his son for valuing profit over craftsmanship, and when his illness becomes terminal he publicly disinherits Dennis in an abuse-ridden deathbed speech.
+Life carries on as normal in isolated villages; in one of which, very innocent young Dennis Cooper pursues a career as a cooper in his ailing father's workshop.
+Mr. Cooper, senior, despises his son for valuing profit over craftsmanship, and when his illness becomes terminal, he publicly disinherits Dennis in an abuse-ridden deathbed speech.
 Dennis decides to travel to the kingdom's capital city, establish a new career, and then return to marry his love, a local woman named Griselda Fishfinger who doesn't reciprocate his affection.
 While trying to say goodbye to an inattentive Griselda, she throws away a rotten potato which Dennis catches and keeps as a cherished memento.

 King Bruno's city is full of terrified refugees from villages destroyed by the monster.
 The only people pleased with the situation are a cabal of rich merchants selling overpriced goods to the refugees.
 None of the overburdened local craftsmen will listen to Dennis' suggestions for "improving efficiency", and he struggles to find work or food.
 Meanwhile, the king has decided to send a knight against the monster, and organizes a jousting tournament to find the best warrior for the job.
 If successful, the knight will be promoted to prince and married to the Princess, who lives in a tower, wishing a true prince will arrive and marry her.

 A man named Ethel, squire to the Knight of the Red Herring, befriends Dennis and gives him a meal.
 Misunderstandings ensue and Dennis finds himself fleeing from a tavern keeper whose wife Ethel seduced.
-He seeks refuge in the tower, where the Princess, in a great feat of wishful thinking, takes him for an adventuring prince disguised as a peasant.
+He seeks refuge in the tower, where the Princess, in a great feat of wishful thinking, takes him for an adventuring prince disguised as a peasant, and takes the potato, thinking he has brought it as a love token for her.
 Dennis is too bewildered to explain the truth, but he does convey that he already has a lover and the Princess sorrowfully lets him go.
 She lends him a nun's habit to use as a disguise, which leads to a run-in with a group of religious fanatics who believe he is Satan in the guise of a nun (or possibly a nun in the guise of Satan).